 CatWalk XT 10 contains a new analysis possibility- View parameter charts.
 This possibility will provide you with graphs for every parameter you are interested in and have selected in your “parameter profile”.
 This way it will be very easy to see how gait is changing between your experimental groups, over time.
 The generated graphs can be exported to either programs such as PowerPoint or as a PDF report.

 Additional parameters for the IFM module

-The Sciatic Functional index was introduced last year, and is commonly used as a tool for the evaluation of the functional recovery of sciatic nerve injury.
-Now we have added two extra indices to this module, allowing you to calculate:
+The Sciatic Functional index is commonly used as a tool for the evaluation of the functional recovery of sciatic nerve injury.
+We have added two extra indices to this module, allowing you to calculate:

 - The Tibial Functional Index (TFI), used in the study of tibial nerve injury recovery

 - The Peroneal Functional Index (PFI), used in the study of peroneal nerve (also called fibular nerve) injury recovery